 Stanley is survived by a daughter and a grandchild.
 He also left a nephew, Dez Fafara of the rock band Coal Chamber, with who he had become close during his recovery.
 Dez is the son of Stanley's brother, Tiger.

-Tiger Fafara, born January 3, 1945, is now 73 year old.
+Stanley's older brother, Lucas "Luke" Fafara, also known as Tiger Fafara, appeared on Leave it to Beaver as Tooey Brown.
+Tiger was born January 3, 1945, and is now 73 year old.
 After leaving Leave it to Beaver in 1960, Tiger stopped acting professionally.
-He returned to acting in 1983 when he reprised his role as Tooey Brown in the TV reunion film Still the Beaver.
+He returned to acting in 1983 when he reprised his role as Tooey in the TV reunion film Still the Beaver.
 He also portrayed Tooey in the follow-up sitcom The New Leave it to Beaver, which aired from 1983 to 1987.

 |Tiger Fafara as Tooey|